sebtac/MLxE/README.md

 Detailed analysis of the code showed that the A3C implementation in the book suffers from two issues that we theorethise to contribute to the training instability observed above.

 1.)
-Lack of true memory buffer - the code resets the momory every time new apisode is initiated and when an update to the model is made (every 10 data generation steps).
-Thus the effective "batch size" for trainig is maximally 10 and often less than that when multiple threads clean the memory in close succession.
-The small and variable "batch size" is known to cause training instability.
+Lack of true memory buffer - the code resets the momory every time new apisode is initiated and when an update to the model is made (every 10 game-steps in the book's implementation and 64 game-steps in ours).
+Thus the effective buffer size is maximally 64 and often less so when threads clean the memory in close succession.
+The variable "batch size" can congribute to the training instability.

 2.)
 The model updates are performed with unstable target.
-Only the central model is being updated with gradients but the gradients are caluclated using worker's (thread specific) model.
-Thus the target model changes every 10 training steps whenever given thread is raeady to perform an update.
+Only the central model is being updated with gradients but the gradients are caluclated using model currently used by given worker.
+Since workers make model updates intermitently "whenever they are read", it introduces "confusion" as to what is the goal of the training.

 To address the above issues we have modified the A3C code in the following way: